I’m a Celebrity’s 2022 lineup truly tops off a year of chaos and confusion

-From Matt Hancock to Boy George, I’m a Celebrity’s 2022 lineup truly tops off a year of chaos and confusion
+From Boy George to Matt Hancock, I’m a Celebrity’s 2022 lineup truly tops off a year of chaos and confusion

 The roster of stars entering the jungle this year has been confirmed, with a couple of unusual bombshells thrown in for good measure.
 Sean O’Grady gives his analysis

-In a year of chaos and confusion, another surprise – the 2022 I’m a Celebrity cast are actually famous.
+In a year of chaos and confusion, another surprise – the 2022 I’m a Celebrity...
+Get Me Out of Here! cast are actually famous.
 Not only can I both recognise and name Boy George, Mike Tindall, Chris Moyles and – in the name of Covid! – Matt Hancock, but I actually know a bit about their backstories, and probably too much in the case of Hancock.
 Obviously, the former health secretary and privy councillor seized this opportunity like it was a fanciable spad, and I’m not that surprised.

 Many will no doubt be looking forward to the love rats Seann Walsh and Hancock swapping their sleazy tips.
 And I suspect Owen Warner (Romeo Nightingale off Hollyoaks), Scarlette Douglas (A Place in the Sun) and Charlene White (Loose Women) will be discussing media intrusion without a trace of irony.
 And so on.